 - Short stature

-- Metabolic disorders (insulin resistance, diabetes mellitus, dyslipidemia)
+- Metabolic disorders (insulin resistance, diabetes mellitus, and dyslipidemia)

-- Cardiovascular anomalies (e.g., aortic coarctation, hypertension, vasculopathies, aortic stenosis, aortic isthmus stenosis, pulmonary vein anomalies)
+- Cardiovascular anomalies (e.g., aortic coarctation, hypertension, vasculopathies, aortic stenosis, aortic isthmus stenosis, and pulmonary vein anomalies)

 These symptoms are not necessarily present all at once and may be more or less pronounced in different individuals.
 The intelligence of affected individuals is normal or can be seen generally reduced partially compromising skills such as mathematics and spatial visualization.

 As mentioned above, patients with mosaicism show less pronounced physical abnormalities.
-Depending on the degree of ovary functionality, the development at puberty and even the possibility of a spontaneous pregnancy, which, however, occurs with an increase in the rates of abortion and congenital malformations of the child.
+The degree of ovary functionality determines the development of puberty and even the possibility of a spontaneous pregnancy, which, however, occurs despite an increase in the rates of abortion and congenital malformations of the child.

-Amenorrhea and the absence of puberty are usually the reasons why patients consult their doctor, in approximately 60 to 70% of cases, when the diagnosis is not made in prenatal or early postnatal life.
+Amenorrhea and the absence of puberty are usually the reasons why patients consult their doctor, in approx. 60–70% of cases, when the diagnosis is not made in prenatal or early postnatal life.

 Because of the insufficiency of the ovaries, not enough estrogen is being produced, which makes the superior centers increase their hormone production.
-In an endocrinological examination, this results in increased levels of FSH and LH, and a diminished concentration of estrogen.
+In an endocrinological examination, this results in increased levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), and a diminished concentration of estrogen.
 Since this disorder occurs at the level of the gonads, it is also referred to as hypergonadotropic or primary hypogonadism.

 The most suited method for making the diagnosis is a chromosome analysis which is performed on peripheral lymphocytes.
 With a karyogram, the karyotype of the examinee can be determined.